High-value Skills Development

 Demand-driven: Continuously evolving to recruits and employers needs.

 Accredited: Offering a national certificate to our graduates.

 A critical component of our talent pipeline!
 Our online learning platform delivers technical skills training to all our applicants, and allows us to select the best talent for our learnerships.
 Our goal is to improve access to credible skills training for all applicants regardless of whether they join Umuzi or not.

 In 2017, 49% of matric maths students achieved less than 30% as their overall mark.
 At Umuzi, we are re-looking at maths education and offering maths students the opportunity to rewrite their matric maths exam.
-For some students, this is the difference between a pass and a fail, and for other students, this allows them the opportunity to access tertiary education.
+For some students, this is the difference between a pass and a fail, and for other students, this allows them the opportunity to access tertiary education and high-value careers.